Dr. Benjamin Carter

 Homework and Activities: Homework will include a variety of possibilities.
 All of these are required for full participation in class.
-I will check these.
+I will check them.
 Activities may include reading questions or in-class short free-write activities while others are much more involved.
 Each homework or activity will be weighted depending upon the amount of time and effort required.
 You will learn more about these as the class progresses.
 Reading questions and a few other items will be checked for completion.
-These will be graded with a check plus (3), check (2), check minus (1) or 0.
+These will be graded with a check plus (a “10 ” will be entered in Canvas), check (9), check minus (8) or 0.

 Exams: Exams will be an approximately equal combination of objective (i.e. multiple choice, etc.) and open-ended questions that require short, but thoughtful, responses.
 These are intended to both assess basic knowledge and your ability to understand the more complex issues.

 Final exam: Yes, it is cumulative.
 This is intended to assess your ability to utilize the material from the class and put them together to achieve an improved understanding of the complexity of human prehistory and of the methods we use to reveal it.

 Archaeological Mystery Paper and Presentation: You will analyze multiple arguments about an intractable archaeological mystery and identify which are non-scientific and which are supported with evidence.
 You will also briefly present your paper to the class as a whole.
 You will receive more information on this assignment as the class progresses.
 You will have a partner, but the paper is individual.
 The group is only used for your presentation.
 For this project, you will turn in a bibliography, outline, rough draft and final draft.